Friday, January 2, 2026

 Following is cultivating the soil in my soul holds possibility

-Following cultivates the soil nutrients for growth
+Following cultivates the soil with nutrients of growth

 A tiny mustard seed springs roots of faith hope and love